 Scientific studies show that bruxism responds well to hypnotherapy.

 I’ve seen people who have been grinding their teeth literally to pieces.
-Some have been waking up spitting bits of fractured teeth into their pillows.
+Some have found themselves waking up and spitting bits of fractured teeth into their pillows.
+I’ve worked with people who have dislocated their jaws in their sleep through the pressure of clenching and grinding over time.
 Bruxism doesn’t just damage teeth, given time, it quite literally destroys them.

-Hypnotherapy could help you to bin that habit once and for all.
-Others have found that hypnotherapy has saved their teeth from being ground to a pulp and you could too.
+Don’t let it get to that stage.
+Hypnotherapy for tooth grinding could help you to bin that habit once and for all.
+Others in Reading, Oxford and around the world (using zoom) have found that hypnotherapy has saved their teeth from being ground to a pulp and you could too.

 Hypnosis is recognised as an effective treatment for bruxism